Freiling87/CCU/CCU/Scratchpad.md

 ALT trail for overhead menus
 This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
 ###			T	Arrow Keys - Orient
-- Attempted accessing LevelEditor.RotationObject.text
-  - Need to figure out how to access a field OF a private field (.text)
-    - New attempt
+- Need more logging to diagnose
-###			T	Arrow Keys - Match current direction to set to None
+###			√	Arrow Keys - Match current direction to set to None
-- Works, but does not reflect in InputField until re-selected.
-  - Attempted
+Complete
 ###			C	Ctrl + A - Deselect All
 Pending resolution of Select All
 ###			√	Ctrl + A - Select All